Have You Been Arrested on Fort Pierce Drug Trafficking Charges?

 The officer asked the man what was in his pocket, and the man told him he had cash in his pocket.
 The officer pulled the money out of his pocket, and the man told him it wasn’t illegal to have money.
 The police officers then manhandled him to the ground and subsequently found drugs by performing a rectal search.
 The entire encounter was captured by video and took slightly more than a minute.

-The man was charged with multiple drug offenses, including trafficking between four to less than 14 grams of hydromorphone, possessing oxycodone, trafficking 28 but less than 200 grams of methamphetamines, and possession of fentanyl.
+The man was charged with multiple drug offenses, including trafficking between four to less than 14 grams of hydromorphone, possessing opiate pain killer, trafficking 28 but less than 200 grams of methamphetamines, and possession of fentanyl.
 He was facing between seven and 70 years in prison, and he retained Fort Pierce criminal lawyer Jonathan Jay Kirschner to defend him against his serious charges.
 He was facing between seven and 70 years if he was convicted of his charges.

 Motion to Suppress Filed